top of page

 What is the city doing?
 The city is working on evaluating alternative plans as allowed by the law, law interpretation & clean up, determining impact fees and objective design standards through the Planning Commission, determining how to protect current renters, and watching possible lawsuits from Pasadena and Los Angeles.

 What can residents do?
 Contact our state representatives: Assemblymember Mike Fong State Senator Sasha Perez.
 Inform your neighbors.
 Watch council meetings (first and third Wednesdays) and submit public comment.
 Watch Planning Commission meetings (second Tuesdays) and submit public comment.
 Tell WISPPA that you want to be kept informed on this issue.
-Consider organizations like Our Neighborhood Voices and United Neighbors.
 See below for links.
 (The program won't allow links in this box.)

 sb 79 map quarter_edited.jpg